Elliott Fry

-Elliott Goering Fry (born December 12, 1994) is an American football placekicker for the Arizona Cardinals of the National Football League (NFL).
-He has played for the Baltimore Ravens, Chicago Bears, Carolina Panthers, Tampa Bay Buccaneers, Kansas City Chiefs, Cincinnati Bengals, and the Alliance of American Football's Orlando Apollos.
+Elliott Goering Fry (born December 12, 1994) is an American former professional football player who was a kicker.
+He played college football at South Carolina.
+He has been a member of the Orlando Apollos of the Alliance of American Football (AAF), and eleven National Football League (NFL) teams.
+He was signed as an undrafted free agent by the Chicago Bears in 2019, before playing his first game with the Atlanta Falcons in 2020.

-Early life and high school
+Early life

 Fry attended Prince of Peace Christian School in Carrollton, Texas.
 While Elliott Fry was playing hockey at the age of seven, he lost consciousness on the ice due to extremely high blood glucose levels.
 Fry was diagnosed with Type 1 diabetes.
 Fry was an avid soccer and football player in high school.
 He was the kicker and punter, but also played a little bit of offense due to his speed.

-College
+College career

 Fry attended the University of South Carolina where became the all-time leading scorer for the Gamecocks.

 Professional career

 Orlando Apollos

 Fry went 14–14 in his 8 weeks with the Orlando Apollos before the Alliance of American Football suspended operations.